antaldaniel/reprex/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Big data for all music organizations.
+role: Big data for all

 # Organizations/Affiliations to show in About widget
 organizations: